-The Professional Field Guide course is definitely a highlight among our wilderness courses: The one-year training course leads you to four different camps in South Africa and Botswana – Makuleke in Kruger National Park, Karongwe, Selati and Mashatu – and teaches you expert knowledge about the African fauna, the fascinating plant life and professional safari guiding.
+The one-year field guide training course leads you to four different camps in South Africa and Botswana – Makuleke in Kruger National Park, Karongwe, Selati and Mashatu – and teaches you expert knowledge about the African fauna, the fascinating plant life and professional safari guiding.
 It sharpens your senses, brings you close to nature and challenges you – to put it in other words:

-28- to 55-day Field Guide Level 1 training
+28- to 55-day Field Guide Level 1 training (Apprentice Field Guide)

-If you can’t or don’t want to spend an entire year abroad, but still realize that time is ripe to spend a longer time out away from everyday life or even to turn life around, our FGASA Level 1 course amidst the African wilderness might be the solution you have been looking for – leave your daily routine behind and immerse yourself into pure nature.
+If you can’t or don’t want to spend an entire year abroad, but still realize that time is ripe to spend a longer time out away from everyday life or even to turn life around, our FGASA Level 1 course (Apprentice Field Guide) amidst the African wilderness might be the solution you have been looking for – leave your daily routine behind and immerse yourself into pure nature.

 A field guide acts as a facilitator between human and nature, has a profound knowledge about the flora and fauna of the wildlife area he takes care of – and, of course, is passionate about nature and living outdoors.

 A field guide is able to identify animals by their sounds, can read their tracks and knows how to interpret weather and weather phenomena.
 He or she is familiar with the use and effect of wild plants, can handle a rifle and does not have any difficulties with navigating in the wild.
 A field guide is able to bring safari guests closer to nature and wildlife, always paying attention to safety and security.

 As a student in this Apprentice Field Guide training course, you spend one or two months in South Africa and/or Botswana and experience interactive theoretical lessons together with hands-on training in the untouched wilderness of Southern Africa.